 A class can indicate that it is incomplete, and is intended only as a base class for other classes, by including the modifier abstract.
 Such a class is called an abstract class.
 An abstract class can specify abstract members-members that a non-abstract derived class must implement.
-The example
+The example introduces an abstract method F in the abstract class A. The non-abstract class B provides an implementation for this method.

 '''

 using System;

 abstract class A

 {

 public abstract void F();

 }

 class B: A

 {

 public override void F() { Console.WriteLine("B.F"); }

 }

 class Test

 {

 static void Main() {

 B b = new B();

 b.F();

 A a = b;

 a.F();

 }

 }

 '''